-If you do not file by the original due date, a late filing penalty of 5% of the unpaid tax is added for each month your tax return is late.
+If you do not file by the original due date, a late filing penalty of 5% of the net tax due is added for each month your tax return is late.
 This penalty cannot exceed 25% of your tax.

 Interest on the underpayment of estimated income tax is computed on Form D-422, Underpayment of Estimated Income Tax by Individuals.
-If your income tax liability after credits and North Carolina tax withheld was $1,000.00 or more, you are required to pay estimated tax.
-You will not owe interest if you are a farmer or a fisherman, file your 2016 North Carolina income tax return and pay the tax due by March 1, 2017, and you do not owe interest: Enter the letter F in the exception box next to line 26e of Form D-400.
+If your income tax liability after credits and North Carolina tax withheld is $1,000.00 or more, you were required to pay estimated tax.
+If you are a farmer or a fisherman, file your 2016 North Carolina income tax return and pay the tax due by March 1, 2017, and you do not owe interest: Enter the letter F in the exception box next to line 26e of Form D-400.

 If the IRS changes your federal return, you must amend your State return within 6 months after the date the federal report is received.
 If you fail to report the federal change, you must pay a 5% penalty for each month the federal change is not reported to the Revenue Department.
 The penalty cannot exceed 25% of your additional tax.

 If you understate your income, overstate your deductions, or make erroneous adjustments to your taxable income you will be subject to a negligence penalty of 10%.
 When there is an understatement of taxable income equal to 25% or more of gross income, the 25% large individual income tax deficiency or other large tax deficiency penalty will be assessed.
 If the IRS changes your federal income tax return and assesses the negligence or accuracy penalty, you will be subject to a negligence penalty for North Carolina tax purposes.